 “This turnkey program allows Bellwether customers to create a direct impact in coffee producing communities – that when investments are made in farming communities, producers reinvest in their land,” said Caldwell.

-A vital part of creating a truly sustainable future for coffee is that the definition of sustainability needs to be broad – partially because of the global impact coffee has on livelihoods and the environment, but also because of coffee’s lengthy and complex supply chain.
+A vital part of creating a truly sustainable future for coffee is that the definition of sustainability needs to be broad.
+Not only does coffee have a significant global impact on livelihoods and the environment, but its supply chain is long and opaque.
 Sustainability is an ecosystem of practices, relationships, investments and innovations that need to touch all segments of the supply chain.
 After all, carbon-reduction breakthroughs in agricultural or environmental practices will not mean much if the farmers growing the coffee still cannot earn a sustainable living wage.

 An important takeaway from Bellwether’s growth is that coffee stakeholders are eager to re-imagine how the industry can operate.
 We started this post by pointing out the fragmented nature of the supply chain and how that can complicate coordination on issues related to climate resilience and a more equitable value distribution.
-And yet, we also see a willingness by many stakeholders to try new methods and technologies – an encouraging sign as the industry must be aligned on where the coffee market goes from here.
+And yet, we also see a willingness by many stakeholders to try new methods and technologies.
+We hope to see more of this, as the industry must be aligned on where the coffee market goes from here.